-Please note that each student’s tax situation is different and students are encouraged to consult a tax professional if unsure which items (if any) may be appropriate to exclude.
+- Each student’s tax situation is different and students are encouraged to consult a tax professional if unsure which items (if any) may be appropriate to exclude.
 In some cases audits that find a student filed incorrectly conclude that students miscalculated excludable expenses.

-Please note that the tax year (the calendar year) and the academic year are very different.
+- The tax year (the calendar year) and the academic year are very different.
 Students should only report the fellowship income paid during the tax year.
 Students should not report the full amount of their academic year fellowship if it extends into the next tax year.

-Please note that any salary payments received from employment as a Teaching Assistant/Associate, Reader, Tutor, Graduate Student Researcher or Graduate Student Assistant Researcher are not included in the category of “qualified scholarship”.
+- Any salary payments received from employment as a Teaching Assistant/Associate, Reader, Tutor, Graduate Student Researcher or Graduate Student Assistant Researcher are not included in the category of “qualified scholarship”.
 Employment income is “salary and wages” income.

 U.S. citizens and Permanent Residents do not have Federal taxes withheld from their stipend payments, and the University is not required to report this income to State or Federal tax agencies; the University also does not issue a W-2 equivalent to students for reporting fellowship stipend income.
 Students who are U.S. citizens or residents may be required to make estimated quarterly tax payments as necessary to the IRS and/or the FTB on stipend income.
 Students should refer to the tax publications listed below in order to assess whether or not they will need to make estimated quarterly tax payments.
 Students are responsible for keeping accurate records and for filing the appropriate tax returns with State and Federal tax agencies.